-Employees are paid every two weeks on Thursdays for all hours worked during the calendar preceding pay period.
+Employees are paid every two weeks on Thursdays for all hours worked during the calendar preceding two work weeks.pay period.
 Please review your paycheck for errors.
 If you find a mistake, report it to your department head or the Town Administrator immediately.
 Paychecks will be distributed only to you.
+Employees have the option to be paid by direct deposit into their bank account.
+Please contact the Administrative Assistant at Town Hall should you wish to elect or revise direct deposit.